- tramadol hydrochloride

 Tramadol prolonged-release tablets are not suitable for children under 12 years of age.

 A dose adjustment is not usually necessary in patients up to 75 years without clinically manifest hepatic or renal insufficiency.
 In elderly people over 75 years elimination may be prolonged.
-Therefore, if necessary the dosage interval is to be extended according to the patient's requirements.
+Therefore, if necessary the dose interval is to be extended according to the patient's requirements.

 Renal insufficiency/dialysis and hepatic impairment

 In patients with renal and/or hepatic insufficiency the elimination of tramadol is delayed.
-In these patients prolongation of the dosage intervals should be carefully considered according to the patient's requirements.
+In these patients prolongation of the dose intervals should be carefully considered according to the patient's requirements.
 In cases of severe renal and/or severe hepatic insufficiency tramadol hydrochloride prolonged-release tablets are not recommended.

 Method of administration